goodfornothing/goodfornothing/README.md

 #### Bookmarks

 The Netscape Bookmark format, surprisingly, is still rather common (Read it Later, Chrome, Firefox).
-Use this task to import bookmarks and tags into the Library::Bookmark and Library::Tag models.
+Use this task to import bookmarks and tags into the Library::Bookmark and Conversation::Tag models.

-    rake bookmarks:import filename
+    rake migrate:bookmarks filename

 Bookmark and tag relationships will be maintained.